Provable Filter for Real-world Graph Clustering: Methodology

 \subsubsection{Homophilic Graph Construction}

-On the basis of our previous finding of commonality, we use neighborhood information to distinguish homophilic and heterophilic edges.
-Specifically, we use Cosine similarity to compute the distance between nodes in attribute and topology space:
+Based on our previous finding regarding neighbor commonality, we leverage neighborhood information to differentiate homophilic and heterophilic edges.
+Specifically, we employ cosine similarity to compute the distance between nodes in both attribute and topology spaces:

 where $X_{i,:}$ is the $i$-th row of $X$.
 Then homophilic graph $M$ is constructed as follows: